fourstix/Elfos-TMS9118-Demos/README.md

 Same collision detection program as above, except this version does not change the Q bit during the demo.
 Press Input to end.

+## demo
+Template program to make your own demo program using Convert9918 and utility program to convert TI99A raw binary files into 1802 Assembly code data statements.
+Details are in the Make Your Own tutorial [available here](docs/MAKEYOUROWN.md).

 ## fivesprites
 This program shows five sprites, the fifth sprite moving up and down behind the band of the other 4.
 The fourth sprite changes color when the fifth passes by.
 Press Input to end the demo.